texfaq/texfaq.github.io/FAQ-dolldoll.md

 extreme cases; that code is not provided `$$ ... $$`, so if you use the Plain TeX version, you may occasionally observe inconsistent vertical spacing.
-Similar behaviour can bite if you are writing a _proof_; placing the ''QED symbol'' doesn't work if it is in `$$`-displayed maths.
+Similar behaviour can bite if you are writing a _proof_; placing the "QED symbol" doesn't work if it is in `$$`-displayed maths.

-There are more subtle effects (especially with package [`amsmath`](https://ctan.org/pkg/amsmath)), and the simple rule is ''use `\[ ... \]` (at least) whenever displayed maths is needed in LaTeX''.
+There are more subtle effects (especially with package [`amsmath`](https://ctan.org/pkg/amsmath)), and the simple rule is "use `\[ ... \]` (at least) whenever displayed maths is needed in LaTeX".

-(Note that the sequence `\[ ... \]` is duplicated by the `displaymath` environment, which can be said to ''look nicer'', and actually _describes_ what's being done.)
+(Note that the sequence `\[ ... \]` is duplicated by the `displaymath` environment, which can be said to "look nicer", and actually _describes_ what's being done.)